 7. Be realistic

-No one will care for your child like you will, but that doesn’t mean you have to watch your child every moment of the day.
-You should however spend quality time with your child every single day.
+No one will care for your child as you will, but that doesn’t mean you have to watch your child every moment of the day.
+You should, however, spend quality time with your child every single day.
 Even 20 minutes can make a difference.
 Keep some activities as sacred mummy time like their bedtime routine, dinner, or weekend swim class.
 Whatever it is, schedule it, put it in your diary and stick to it.
 Make exceptions rarely.